Fiserv/Commerce-Hub/docs/Guides-Info/Getting-Started/Getting-Started-CNP.md

 ### Payment.js

-Use Payment.js to easily embed a payment form into your website.
+Use Payment.js to easily embed a payment form into a website.

-Fiserv's Payment.js makes it simple to tokenize payment credentials for later transactions without collecting, processing, or otherwise being able to view those payment credentials in their untokenized form, thus lowering your PCI compliance requirements.
+Payment.js makes it simple to tokenize payment credentials for later transactions without collecting, processing, or otherwise being able to view those payment credentials in their untokenized form, thus lowering the PCI compliance requirements.